AlexanderEkdahl/bokhyllan.lu/README.md

 * Advanced queries
 * Sliten/Få anteckningar, mindre slitage/Nyskick
 * Write detailed tests for the navigation
+* Capybara
 * Font should be required in the header of the html to decrease the critical path
-* Hittar ingen stans, alla böcker som är inne - Lars
+* "Hittar ingen stans, alla böcker som är inne" - Lars
 * Automatically fetch name and phonenumber
 * Propose prices